tzabelin/Practical-assignment/README.md

-# Practical-assignment-
+# Practical-assignment
 C++ Programming essentials.

-This is the practical assignment at the end of C++ Essentials course offered by C++ Institute
+This is the practical assignment at the end of C++ Essentials course offered by C++ Institute.
+The goal was to create a simple application that counts cans with their EAN codes and returns amount of money that may be received from recycling them.
 # Prerequisites

  1)Git